Is stainless steel toxic when heated?

 Stainless steel is the most common material for making pans because it is durable and does not rust or damage when exposed to high heat.
 It is easy to clean, maintain and you can use metal utensils without damaging the surface.

-Other materials that are suitable for cooking are cast iron, enamelled cast iron, ceramic non-stick coating, and copper.
+Other materials that are suitable for cooking are cast iron, enameled cast iron, ceramic non-stick coating, and copper.

 4. Why is stainless steel cookware safe?